magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 Some points might be written as if they are absolute truths, even though we are aware that everything depends on context.
 We feel it the statements are true in the *most* situations.

-### TL;DR
+### The TL;DR

 Tests should be trivial to write.
 Simple, small classes with few collaborators are easy to test.
-If a class is hard to test, it probably has grown too large and should be split into several classes, each of which does only one thing.
+If testing a class is hard, it probably has grown too large and does too much.
+It should be split into several classes, each of which does only one thing, which is probably simpler to test.

 ### Managing dependencies